xapian/xapian-docsprint/howtos/boolean_filters.rst

 ----------------------

-The previous section shows how to write code to filter the results of a query programatically.
+The previous section shows how to write code to filter the results of a query programmatically.
 This can be very flexible, but sometimes you want users to be able to specify filters themselves, within the text query that they enter.

 You can do this using the ``QueryParser.add_boolean_prefix()`` method.
 This